pingidentity/pingidentity-devops-getting-started/docs/README.md

 The Docker images are automatically pulled from our repository the first time you deploy a product container or orchestrated set of containers.
 Alternatively, you can pull the images manually from our [Docker Hub](https://hub.docker.com/u/pingidentity/) site.

+!!! error "Removal of older images from Docker Hub"
+    Older images based on product versions that are no longer supported under our policy are removed from Docker Hub.
+See the [support policy page](./docker-images/imageSupport.md) for details.

 ### Deployment Examples

 <div class="iconbox" onclick="window.open('https://github.com/pingidentity/pingidentity-devops-getting-started','');">